johnazariah/orleans-contrib-universalsilo/docs/setup-environment-setup.md

 This will come with a version of Kubernetes that runs on your desktop as well, so ensure you enable it.

-### Azure CLI and Azure Storage Emulator
+### Azure Storage Emulator and Azure Storage Explorer
-We'll use the Azure CLI for command line operations and Azure Storage Emulator for a local version of Azure storage.
+We'll use the Azure Storage Emulator for a local version of Azure storage.
+You'll find the [installer](https://go.microsoft.com/fwlink/?LinkId=717179&clcid=0x409) and [documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator).
-You can find these in the "Command-line tools" tab [here](https://azure.microsoft.com/en-us/downloads/).

 Ensure you start up the Azure Storage Emulator before you run your application.

+We'll also use Azure Storage Explorer to inspect the contents of an Azure storage account.
+You'll find the [installer](https://azure.microsoft.com/en-us/features/storage-explorer/) and [documentation](https://docs.microsoft.com/en-us/azure/vs-azure-tools-storage-manage-with-storage-explorer).

 ## Setting up your Development Environment on Mac or Linux